SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-31-fda-bivalent-omicron-eua.md

 I'm not gonna trawl through all the primary presentations myself, this time.
 (Post-COVID-19 brain fog, you know.)
-So I'm gonna rely on Helen to be my guide to what's happening.
-Seems like a good option.
+So I'm gonna rely on Helen to be my guide to what's happening (it took her 62 tweets!).
+Seems like a good option for my tired brain.

 Some interesting highlights from her Twitter thread: